keithpenney/pypond/README.md

   logic (and that's a whole big thing).
 - The internal structure is a bit of a mess - need to have clear division of labor, reduce passing references up and down the inheritance chain.
-- muse.Key.getNotes() still returns wrong enharmonic equivalents for keys like "C#Maj" or "Fd"

-### Unimplemented - TODO (hopefully)
+### Unimplemented - TODO (hopefully):

-- Add key awareness, complete with choosing the correct enharmonic equivalent.
+- Add key signature!
 - Implement the circle of fifths; changing keys by interval or by traversing the circle.
 - Polyphony!
 - Lots of new algorithms...

+### Recent fixes/additions:

+- Support for +/- infinity octaves (rather than 0-9 only).
+- Support for multi-flat, multi-sharp notes (i.e. C###)
+- Messy, but ultimately accurate notes in a given key/scale
+- Addded key awareness, complete with choosing the correct enharmonic equivalent.

 Cheers,
 Keith